Skip to main content

 To identify barriers within our school preventing success for our Indigenous Learners.

-If we can identify barriers preventing learners from achieving success, will we be able to strategize to address these barriers and therefore, begin to see an increase in our Literacy and Numeracy Assessment scores, students choosing the Foundations/Precalculus pathways, graduation/completion rates, and enrolment in post-secondary?
+If we can identify barriers preventing Indigenous learners from achieving success, will we be able to strategically address these barriers and therefore begin to see an increase in our Literacy and Numeracy Assessment scores, students choosing the Foundations/Precalculus pathways, graduation/completion rates, and enrolment in post-secondary?

 What Do We Know About Our Learners?

-Stelly’s population is 13.6% Indigenous students which is 30% of the district’s Indigenous population at the high school level.
-The 2022/2023 Aboriginal Students: How Are We Doing? shows that our Indigenous students in Saanich School District disproportionally under perform in Numeracy and Literacy compared to their non-Indigenous counterparts within the district (see Appendix).
-At Stelly’s we have seen an improvement on the Literacy 10 Graduation Assessment as well English 10-12 course marks over the last 3 years, and we have yet to see these improvements in the Numeracy/Math realm.
-Additionally, we consistently see most Indigenous students choosing the Workplace Math pathway rather the Foundations/Precalculus pathway.
-This limits their first step into post-secondary as many programs require Foundations 11 or Precalculus 11.
-Stelly’s data tells us that our 2020-2021 school goal that focused on literacy has provided growth for Indigenous learners in literacy but the achievement gap in numeracy experienced by our Indigenous Learners needs to be a focus.
+Stelly’s population is 13.4% Indigenous students which is 50% of the district’s Indigenous population at the high school level.
+The 2022/2023 Aboriginal Students: How Are We Doing? shows that our Indigenous students in Saanich School District disproportionally under perform in Numeracy and Literacy compared to their non-Indigenous counterparts within the district.
+At Stelly’s we have seen an improvement on the Literacy 10 Graduation Assessment as well as in English 10-12 course marks over the last 3 years, and we have yet to see these improvements in the Numeracy/Math realm.
+Additionally, we consistently see Indigenous students choosing the Workplace Math pathway rather the Foundations/Precalculus pathway at a higher rate than their non-Indigenous peers.
+This limits their first step into post-secondary as many programs require Foundations 11 or Precalculus 11 for direct entry.
+Stelly’s data tell us that our 2020-2021 school goal that focused on literacy has provided growth for Indigenous learners in literacy but the achievement gap in numeracy experienced by our Indigenous Learners needs to be a continued focus.

-Additionally, the district’s 6-year and 5-year completion rates are much lower for Indigenous students and our district’s is on the lower end of the provincial range.
+Additionally, the district’s 6-year and 5-year completion rates are much lower for Indigenous students and our district’s rates are on the lower end of the provincial range.

-Data collected from our student focus groups and individual empathy interviews, Stelly’s students, Indigenous and non-Indigenous, feel that while the curriculum is relevant, the lesson structure (ie stand and deliver) is not meeting the needs of today’s learner nor is it preparing them for future education and/or employment (ie discussion, collaboration, etc).
+Data collected from our student focus groups and individual empathy interviews revealed that Stelly’s students, Indigenous and non-Indigenous, feel that while the curriculum is relevant, the lesson structure (i.e. stand and deliver) is not meeting the needs of today’s learner nor is it preparing them for future education and/or employment realities (where discussion, collaboration, etc. are critical and sought-after skills).

 At Stelly's, our core belief is that, given appropriate support and opportunities, all learners can attain success.
 The key to learner success lies in fostering a culturally safe, compassionate, and inclusive learning community that actively cultivates strong relationships among every member of our school community, including students, staff, and families.

-This goal and focused inquiry question aligns directly to our district strategic priority in Indigenous Learner Success.
-Additionally, our intended approaches are deeply connected to First Peoples Principles of Learning.
+This goal and focused inquiry questions align directly to our district strategic priority of Indigenous Learner Success.
+Additionally, our intended approaches are deeply connected to the First Peoples Principles of Learning.

 First Peoples Principles of Learning